boostedtechnology/livecoding-django-2/README.md

 python manage.py migrate
 ```

-To confirm everything is working, run `python manage.py test core.tests.accounts` to make sure the base functionality it working.
+To confirm everything is working, run `python manage.py test core.tests.base` to make sure the base functionality it working.

 The other test files are defined but should not work until you implement the tasks.

 ## Task 1: Implement DELETE /accounts/:id/ endpoint

 We want to be able to delete an account by its ID.
 Add a new endpoint to the controller to delete an account by its ID.

-Run `python manage.py test petinsurance.petinsurance.tests.base` to test if it works.

 ## Task 1: Allow adding medical history to pets